-- 5. Claimant lives at home with her two parents, her twin sister, her younger sister, and an older teenage half-brother, who has been diagnosed with Attention Deficit Hyperactivity Disorder.
-Mother stays at home to take care of the children; Claimant's father works outside of the home. - 6.
-Claimant currently attends public school in Torrance where she participates in a classroom with neurotypical children.
-In addition to services she receives at school, Claimant receives each week three hours of occupational and speech therapy from Kids in Motion and eight and one-half hours of Applied Behavior Analytic (ABA) therapy from First Step for Kids.
+9. Claimant currently attends public school in Torrance where she participates in a special education classroom based on her ASD.
+In addition to services she receives at school, Claimant each week receives three hours of occupational and speech therapy from Kids in Motion and eight and one-half hours of Applied Behavior Analytic (ABA) therapy from First Step for Kids.
 These services are provided through Claimant's family's private insurance and Medi-Cal, and WRC pays the co-payments for the services until the insurance deductibles are met.
 WRC also funds 30 hours of respite care each month at the triplet rate.
 It is expected that Claimant's use of these services and vendors will not be interrupted if Claimant's case management is transferred to HRC because either the service vendors are HRC-approved or the applicable co-payments are for services provided by the Individual Program Plan (IPP) and satisfy the requirements of section 4659.1, subdivision (a).